Welcome to the London Centre for Implant and Aesthetic Dentistry (LCIAD). Your peace of mind starts here…

 2. Completion of online Medical History Questionnaire (MHQ) and Dental Questionnaire (DQ)

-We will study these questionnaires well in advance of your appointment to ensure that we personally tailor your care and the advice we give you.
+We will study these questionnaires before your appointment to ensure that we personally tailor your care and the advice we give you.

 We ask a lot of questions but there are reasons for all of them.
 We are known for being extremely thorough!